1 Introduction

 I have opted not to put the datasets in an R package, because I want you to practice loading data from files, as this is what you’ll be doing whenever you use R for real work.

-I am indebted to the numerous readers who have provided feedback on drafts of this book.
+I am indebted to team at Chapman & Hall for their work on this book, and to the numerous readers who have provided feedback on various drafts.
 My sincerest thanks go out to all of you.
-Any remaining misprints are, obviously, entirely my own fault.
+Any remaining errors are, obviously, entirely my own fault.

 Finally, there are countless packages and statistical methods that deserve a mention but aren’t included in the book.
 Like any author, I’ve had to draw the line somewhere.
-If you feel that something is missing, feel free to post an issue on the book’s GitHub page, and I’ll gladly consider it for future revisions.
+If you feel that something is missing, feel free to get in touch, and I’ll gladly consider it for future revisions.